pytask-dev/pytask-r/README.rst

 Usage
 -----

-Similarly to normal task functions which execute Python code, you also define tasks to execute scripts written in R with Python functions.
-The difference is that the function body does not contain any logic, but the decorators tell pytask how to handle the task.
+Similarly to normal task functions which execute Python code, you define tasks to execute scripts written in R with Python functions.
+The difference is that the function body does not contain any logic, but the decorator tells pytask how to handle the task.

 Here is an example where you want to run ``script.r``.